pramsey/crunchyblog/eventserv2/index.md

-# Moving Object Map with pg_eventserv
+# Real-time Mapping & Geofences with Postgres and pg_eventserv

 In our [last post](https://www.crunchydata.com/blog/real-time-database-events-with-pg_eventserv), we introduced [pg_eventserv](https://github.com/crunchydata/pg_eventserv), and the concept of real-time web notifications generated from database actions.